oat-sa/taohub-articles/forge/items-api/item-scoring-api.md

     // 0.1 for paris
     // 0 for Lyon

-###Custom Rules{#custom-rules}
+### Custom Rules

 The real power is [[Item Scoring API\#Custom-Rules|here]].
 The TAO Matching API provides a set of operators to evaluate an item and its variables.
-Whatever the rule it can be interpreted both on client and server side.{#custom-ruleshere-the-tao-matching-api-provides-a-set-of-operators-to-evaluate-an-item-and-its-variables-whatever-the-rule-it-can-be-interpreted-both-on-client-and-server-side}
+Whatever the rule it can be interpreted both on client and server side.

 *Set of available operators* :